Ethernet/Network (Linux)

 Introductionβ

-This articles provides instructions on how to use utilities for network configuration provided in the Toradex BSP reference images.
+This article provides instructions on how to use utilities for network configuration provided in the Toradex BSP reference images.
 It contains information on how to use connman and/or systemd-networkd, or how to replace connman with NetworkManager using Yocto.

 Yocto BSP Reference Imagesβ